ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 1. Do the task or
 2. Reset the task date/time for when I think I can do it or
-3. Delete the task if it is obselete or
+3. Delete the task if it is obsolete or
 4. Remove the date/time and move the task to another task list like "Stuff to Try" (this list has hundreds of items for me that most of which I will likely never do).

-I should never have any task notifications "sitting around" or any obselete tasks.
+I should never have any task notifications "sitting around" or any obsolete tasks.

 One of the reasons why this works so well for me is that I often look down at my phone when I am bored or in between tasks.